Podalonia

 Podalonia is a genus of parasitoidal wasps in the family Sphecidae.

 The genus is present worldwide with the exception of South America.
-These wasps are similar to the related sand wasps (Ammophila), but they have a much shorter petiole and the abdomen is slightly stronger.
-The thorax bears a small white patch.
+These wasps are similar to the related sand wasp genus, Ammophila, but they have a much shorter petiole, and the abdomen is slightly stronger.

 The females lay their nests in the sand.
-They normally incubate in large, hairless caterpillars of moths (Noctuidae).
+They normally incubate in large, hairless caterpillars of moths in the family Noctuidae.

 Species

-This genus includes about 66 species:
+This genus includes 67 described species: